pavarte/PCHIC-ABC-Prediction/README.md

 [3] Cairns, J., Freire-Pritchett, P., Wingett, S.W. et al. CHiCAGO: robust detection of DNA looping interactions in Capture Hi-C data.
 Genome Biol 17, 127 (2016). https://doi.org/10.1186/s13059-016-0992-2

+[4] Freire-Pritchett, P., Ray-Jones, H., Della Rosa, M. et al. Detecting chromosomal interactions in Capture Hi-C data with CHiCAGO and companion tools.
+Nat Protoc 16, 4144–4176 (2021) https://doi.org/10.1038/s41596-021-00567-5

 If you wish to calculate PCHiC-ABC Scores, we recommend you understand how to run ABC first before using PCHiC-ABC.
+If

 ## Requirements
 For each cell-type, the inputs to the ABC model are:

  * Inputs
  	* bam file for Dnase-Seq or ATAC-Seq (indexed and sorted)
- 	* bam file for H3K27ac ChIP-Seq (indexed and sorted)
+ 	* bam file for H3K27ac ChIP-Seq (indexed and sorted) (optional)
  	* PCHi-C data (see the PCHi-C imputation section below)
  	* A measure of gene expression (we always gene-level TPM)